MaciukasM/VU-hash-function/README.md

 -O2 optimization was used for this test.

 It seems that, on average, MD5 is the fastest hash function (0.6 ms).
 SHA1 and SHA256 come next, somewhere around 1.0 and 1.1 ms, respectively.
 My function is not far behind them, though - the time, on average, is around 1.2-1.3 ms.

+## Conlusion
+The hash is, more or less, capable of passing the aforementioned requirements.
+1. It accepts a string of any length as an input and the output is always 256-bit long.
+2. It is deterministic (i.e. the same input always generates the same output).
+3. It is reasonably fast and compares well with other popular hash functions (see [test5](#5.-Comparing-to-other-functions))
+4.